xtuml/bridgepoint/doc-bridgepoint/notes/9761_9762_find_declarations/9761_9762_find_declarations.dnt.md

 When a declaration is found using Find Declaration, the user shall be able to select it to navigate to the declaration.

 updated:
-When the user selects a model element reference the tool shal provide a means to navigate to that model element reference.
+When the user selects a model element reference the tool shall provide a means to navigate to that model element declaration.

 4.1 (AE8) When a variable representing an OAL instance is selected in the editor, a CME shall be present that allows the user to find the declaration of the instance
-4.1.1 In an expression, only the left-most element in the expression shall have the open declaration behavior.
+4.1.1 In an expression, only the left-most element in the expression shall have the find declaration behavior.
 4.1.2 When a transient variable is selected, the open behavior shall be to go to the first use of that variable in the OAL body.

-4.2 (AE9) When the user selects a model element reference the tool shal provide a means to navigate to that model element reference.
+4.2 (AE9) When the user selects a model element reference the tool shall provide a means to navigate to that model element declaration.

 ### 5. Analysis

-Requirements AE-8 and AE-9 from the SRS [[2.4](#2.4)] describe the ability for a user to find and open a declartion.
-This section will describe what this analysis considers a declaration for this project.
+Requirements AE-8 and AE-9 from the SRS [[2.4](#2.4)] describe the ability for a user to find and open a declaration.
+This section will describe what this process.

 5.1 Model Element Reference handling
-5.1.1 Navigation to the declaration shall involve showing the user the spot of the declation in the model explorer tree.
+5.1.1 Navigation to the declaration shall involve showing the user the spot of the declaration in the model explorer tree and on the canvas.
-5.1.2 If the model explorer tree is not opened when the user selects "open declation", the user will be asked if they wish to open model explorer.
+5.1.1.1 If the model explorer tree is not opened when the user selects "find declaration", it shall be opened.
-5.1.2.1 This dialog will give the user the option to never ask this question again.
+5.1.1.2 If the canvas is not opened when the user selects "find declaration", it shall be opened.

 5.2 Transient Declaration
 Transient declarations include local variables.
 These are the variables in the OAL that have been defined within the same action body.
 To the user, this means it is "local" to the action body being edited.
 In the ooaofooa meta-model these are identified by V_VAR.
 Opening the declaration for such a transient variable will take the user to the first definition of the variable in the same editor that is open during the selection.